Everything You Need To Know About Online Therapy and Insurance

 Takeaway

 Online therapy is often a more affordable option for many clients than in-person therapy.
-Although many online therapists don't accept insurance, some do, and there are various options to consider.
+Although many online therapists don't accept health insurance, some do, and there are various options to consider.
 If you're ready to get started, consider signing up for a platform or contacting a telehealth therapist in your area for further guidance.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.